 Most searches take two to six weeks, depending on how quickly the local authority responds.

-To avoid delays, your conveyancer will usually order the searches as soon as your offer is accepted.
+To avoid delays, your conveyancer will usually order the searches as the draft contract pack is received.

 Additional Helpful Searches